AkaiVAC/react-3d-test/README.md

 ### Dependencies

-The app uses the following dependencies for running and testing:
+The app uses the following dependencies:

 -   React
 -   React-Three-Fiber